NetalSarda/my-portfolio/SEO_IMPROVEMENTS.md

-# SEO Improvements for Mushan Khan Portfolio
+# SEO Improvements for Netal Sarda Portfolio

 ## Overview
 This document outlines the comprehensive SEO improvements made to the portfolio website to enhance search engine visibility and user experience.